lukso-network/LIPs/LSPs/LSP-9-Vault.md

 - MUST revert when the operation type is DELEGATECALL.

-- MUST emit a [`ValueReceived`] event before external calls or contract creation if the function receives native tokens.
+- MUST emit a [`UniversalReceiver`] event when receiving native tokens with the following parameters:
+  - `from`: The address calling the execute function
+  - `value`: The amount of native tokens sent by the caller
+  - `typeId`: Unique identifier, the keccak256 of `LSP9ValueReceived` > `0x9c4705229491d365fb5434052e12a386d6771d976bea61070a8c694e8affea3d`.
+  - `receivedData`: The function selector of the `execute(..)` function.
+  - `returnedData`: Empty bytes.

 #### executeBatch